/

 For many of you, this seemed like “taking the easy way out” (yes, that is a direct quote).
 I can understand why.

-Perhaps you, like I, grew up learning to spell with the standard school approach – a list of 10 to 20 words at the beginning of the week, followed by daily repetition (usually writing based) culminating in a spelling test on Friday.
+Perhaps you, like I, grew up learning spelling strategies that took a standard school approach – a list of 10 to 20 words at the beginning of the week, followed by daily repetition (usually writing based) culminating in a spelling test on Friday.

 It worked for me.
 Why wouldn’t I include it as part of my son’s spelling practice?